 Import the dump files.

-engine, it may be simpler to dump all databases, stop the server, remove all databases and InnoDB
+If your databases only use the InnoDB engine, it may be simpler to dump all databases, stop the server, remove all databases and InnoDB log files, restart the server, and import the dump files.

-table.
+To avoid large system tablespaces, consider using file-per-table tablespaces for your data.
+File-per-table tablespaces are the default tablespace type and are used implicitly when creating an InnoDB table.
 Unlike the system tablespace, disk space is returned to the operating system after truncating or dropping a table created in a file-per-table tablespace.
 For more information, see Section 14.6.3.2, “File-Per-Table Tablespaces”.

-system tablespace.
+You can use raw disk partitions as data files in the InnoDB system tablespace.
 This technique enables nonbuffered I/O on Windows and on some Linux and Unix systems without file system overhead.
 Perform tests with and without raw partitions to verify whether this change actually improves performance on your system.

 When you use a raw disk partition, ensure that the user ID that runs the MySQL server has read and write privileges for that partition.
-For example, if you run the server as the mysql
+For example, if you run the server as the mysql user, the partition must be readable and writeable by mysql.
+If you run the server with the --memlock option, the server must be run as root, so the partition must be readable and writeable by root.

 The procedures described below involve option file modification.
 For additional information, see Section 4.2.2.2, “Using Option Files”.